Nutrition for Menopause: Managing Symptoms and Eating Well

 February 10, 2020

 Menopause has a major impact on many women.
 It can cause a variety of problems including weight gain, sleep problems, memory issues, low libido, vaginal dryness, hot flashes and osteoporosis.
 While that list is all too familiar to many menopausal women, what isn’t familiar is how food choices can impact each and every one of these bothersome symptoms.

 That’s right.
 What you ate for lunch could be causing the hot flash you’re fanning yourself through come mid-afternoon.
 Perhaps you’ve started to notice the connections yourself.
 That glass of wine after dinner is often followed by a restless night of sleep, accompanied by, you guessed it, more hot flashes.

 If you are experiencing common menopause symptoms, nutrition is a great place to start.
-(If you want more information than a blog post can provide, consider joining us for our next Menopause Survival Seminar, Saturday, February 15.
-This popular class typically sells out and is designed as an approachable and comprehensive way to manage hot flashes, mood swings, insomnia and weight gain, for women of all ages.)
+For more information than a blog post can provide, consider joining our Menopause Survival Seminar.
+This popular class typically sells out and is designed as an approachable and comprehensive way to manage hot flashes, mood swings, insomnia and weight gain, for women of all ages.

 If weight gain, fatigue or mood swings are affecting you, we’d suggest taking a closer look at the carbohydrates you are eating.
 For instance, if you ate granola and yogurt for breakfast, that turned into seventeen teaspoons of sugar rushing into your blood stream.
 On the other hand, if you had a two-egg omelet with sautéed veggies cooked in butter or a chicken breakfast sausage and one-half cup of sweet potato with butter, your blood sugar levels would remain stable.
 The more your blood sugars soar and plummet, the more weight gain, fatigue and mood swings you may experience.